 - Leveraging a commercially supported smartphone platform can yield substantial cost savings and streamlined device management.

 Regardless of potential, there’s a big difference between initial concept and a refined product ready for widespread adoption.
 Accordingly, Samsung has been working closely with both partner companies and practitioners to make DeX-based in-vehicle computing a readily available and viable option for law enforcement.
+The DeX-in-vehicle solution is also being piloted by the Chicago Police Department.

 Refining the DeX Mount